mustafa-jalal/trivago-case-study/README.md

     ```
 ## API Documentation:

-there is a detailed docs with swagger (OpenApi 3.0) but here is a summary.
+there is a detailed docs with swagger (OpenApi 3.0) but here is a summary:

-## Routes:

 - Private Route: